 Due to their size and weight, commercial trucks can cause devastating accidents.
 According to the National Highway Traffic Safety Administration, crashes involving large trucks killed 3,903 people and injured 111,000 in 2014.
 Many of these collisions left victims with catastrophic injuries or long-term impairments.

 If you were injured by a negligent trucker in Alabama, call Morris Bart & Associates, LLC in Montgomery.
 We also represent truck crash victims in Louisiana, Mississippi, and Arkansas.
-Our personal injury lawyers can help you pursue compensation for health-care expenses, time off work and other damages.
+Our personal injury lawyers can help you pursue compensation for health-care expenses, time off work, and other damages.
 We will manage your case from beginning to end, whether that requires us to file an insurance claim, take the case to a jury trial, or take other steps.

 What Is “Inadequate Evasive Action?”

-According to the Federal Motor Carrier Safety Administration, inadequate evasive action refers to a situation in which a driver does not execute an evasive maneuver effectively, and this causes an accident.
+According to the Federal Motor Carrier Safety Administration (FMCSA), inadequate evasive action refers to a situation in which a driver does not execute an evasive maneuver effectively, and this causes an accident.
 Evasive maneuvers require the appropriate steering and braking.
 This is something that drivers learn in their training to get their commercial driver’s license (CDL).

 For a free legal consultation, call 800-537-8185

 The FMCSA reminds truckers to focus their attention 15 seconds ahead when driving on the interstate.
 Also, they should observe other vehicles’ brake lights, so they immediately know when traffic is slowing.
 Avoiding all visual and mental distractions is a vital part of this process.
 Even taking their eyes or mind off the road for 15 seconds can allow a crash to occur without them ever seeing the hazard.